-This course introduces the initial foundation of reading/listening comprehension and spoken/written expression while promoting the understanding of basic grammatical structures and common daily language within the present tense.
-The content enables students to acquire essential pastoral vocabulary while developing accurate pronunciation and sentence structure as a basis for advanced language use in future courses.
-Students will recite and retain the Padre Nuestro, Ave Maria, and El Gloria.
+This course introduces the initial foundation of reading/listening comprehension and spoken/written expression while promoting the understanding of basic grammatical structures and common daily language within the present tense, as well as nouns, articles, pronouns and prepositions while developing accurate pronunciation and sentence structure as a basis for advanced language use in future courses.
+Proficiency-based methods of instruction are incorporate into lessons including leveled novelas which help facilitate language acquisition.